Fantasy

 The delectable fragrance of the rock and cloud combined into a fresh minerality, and soon she was breathing the heavy scent of loam, moss, grass layering atop the effervescent essence of sky and water and stone.
 She was back.

 Zephyr came bounding up the last stretch of vaporous desolation on expansive wings, beating wind into obedience, and landing, graceful as ever, on the bright green dusting of groundcover clinging to the very edge of Xylandova.
-He huffed, panting heavily in the morning chill, his pale grey blending angelically with the thick fog perpetually shrouding the kingdom.

 “Ah, Guinevieve, I was hoping you’d show.”

-The man-below didn’t speak while he doctored a fresh herbal tea, only hummed a jovial tune intoned with a strange, haunting layer beneath the overtly contented melody.
-With shuffling steps, he crossed back to the table, and set the kettle down followed by two teacups of a thick, terracotta colored ceramic, lumpy and clearly hand-crafted.
-He had finished his song and lowered himself in the chair across from Guinevieve and Elris, grunting slightly as he did so.
-His grimace worked its way to a smile, and he stared at the pair with a kind expression, one of an eccentric, slightly deranged, but overall good-natured grandfather.
+The man-below didn’t speak until, with shuffling steps, he crossed back to the table, setting the kettle followed by two teacups of thick ceramic before them.
+His grimace worked its way to a smile as he lowered himself into the chair, staring at the pair with the kind expression of an eccentric grandfather.
 The decades had stooped his posture and shrunken his bones, but it was clear in his elderly stature he must’ve once been a tall, strapping man.
 The grey that had taken over whatever color had once pigmented his hair was seeping into a milky white at the roots, and a coarse, wiry beard muddled the lower half of his face, coming to a thin, scraggly point somewhere near his chest.
-His eyes, lined with webs of thin wrinkles, were a piercing icy blue, but shockingly small in comparison to Guinevieve, who possessed the eyes of a native cloud-dweller, overtly massive and suited for the dim, opaque atmosphere of Xylandova.
-A round, slightly mottled nose stuck out over the haze of his moustache, and his cheeks were ruddy and porous, weathered and tanned from a sun she never saw unless she deigned to climb the highest tower in the castle, where the king’s chamber and the royal parlor peeked out above the apex of the cloud.
-She had no interest in seeing the fierce, burning cerulean of the sky, though, and even dreaded the family gatherings her father would mandate in that chamber, despite the sheer curtains they would draw during the brightest, sunlit hours, the light gave her a headache, and the open sky unsettled something in her.
+His eyes, lined with webs of thin wrinkles, were a piercing icy blue, but shockingly small in comparison to Guinevieve, who possessed the eyes of a cloud-dweller, overtly massive and suited for the dim, opaque atmosphere.
+A round, mottled nose stuck out over the haze of his mustache, his cheeks were ruddy and porous, weathered and tanned from a sun she never saw.
+The man’s hands, materialized from a vast, shapeless black robe, were pocked with weather spots and thinned to paper, green veins protruding alongside the bone.
+He clasped his hands together in front of him and rested his arms on the table.

-“My name is Henrich,” he said in a slightly foreign accent that cut through the lyrical, fluid speech of the cloud-dwellers with a humbling bluntness, “I’m pleased to finally meet you, child, I was expecting you’d find me about this time.”
+“My name is Henrich,” he said in a slightly foreign accent that cut through the lyrical, fluid speech of the cloud-dwellers with a humbling bluntness.
+“I’m pleased to finally meet you, child, I was expecting you’d find me about this time.

 “Sir Elris informed me of your contact with Eva,” he continued, “and I will say, I was awfully surprised to hear from her.”

 “Eva?”
-Guinevieve asked suddenly, furrowing her brow at the man.
+Guinevieve interrupted, furrowing her brow.

 A sharp whine spliced through the air in her frozen terror.
 Before she could understand where the sound had come from, a long, elegant arrow was lodged clean through the creature’s neck; the feline had opened its mouth to let loose a roar, but nothing was emitted before it crumpled, toppling off the rock into the water right in front of her—its heavy body setting gentle waves lapping onto the shallow pebbled shore.
 Paralyzed, her mouth agape, she watched the river redden with its blood and felt the cold droplets of the bloodstained water that had splattered her face and fresh tunic.
 Sluggishly, the water gave way for the muscled corpse, pushing the dead weight south with the current.